Simply LaKita

 Ingredients

-• 2 pounds potatoes, skin on cut into wedges
+• 2 pounds potatoes (Yukon Gold or Russet), scrubbed and cut into wedges

 • 1 teaspoon garlic powder